 More often, when people talk about it they refer to the CRM systems, a tool that helps your company with the workflow, customer records, sales management, profitability, and much more.
 CRM is the strategy that would help to process customer data and keep your company updated with all the records.

-CRM lets you store all of your customer data collected from various fields, later analyzing them and providing you with better insights on it.
+CRM lets you store all of your customer data collected from various fields, later analyzing them and providing you with better insights into it.
 It suggests ideas through which you can market your business and attract more customers or gain back the lost customers.

 CRM consists of a dashboard where all of the business data, insights, and suggestions are displayed, all in one place.
 This makes it easy to view all those complex information in one place.